-- Books to Remember Set 1: Five decodable stories that review short vowels. - Geodes® Classroom Library: A collection of accessible, knowledge-building books from Great Minds in association with Wilson Language Training®.
+- Student Workbook Level 1 & Level 2: Aligned to the Fundations Scope & Sequence, this supplemental student consumable includes practice activities to reinforce new and review concepts.
+Teachers can use the Student Workbook to strategically plan for additional targeted practice outside of the 30-minute lesson. - Geodes® Classroom Library: A collection of accessible, knowledge-building books from Great Minds in association with Wilson Language Training®.
 Includes informational and literary texts organized into four topical modules. - Level K (48 books): The Five Senses, Once Upon a Farm, America, Then and Now, and The Continents. - Level 1 (64 books): A World of Books, Creature Features, Powerful Forces, and Cinderella Stories. - Level 2 (64 books): A Season of Change, The American West, Civil Rights Heroes, and Good Eating.